What is the Law Regarding Employment in Oakdale?

 Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
-"At-will" employers or employees may terminate the employment at any given time, if the reasons are not illegal.
+In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
 Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Oakdale employee and employer.

 Anti-Discrimination laws in Oakdale